borozcod/rshell/README.md

 All of the other methods from this class are general queue methods, if you look at the implementation of `get_front`, we just defer the functionality to the queue itself.
 One thing to keep not of is that we have two `parse` functions, one that accepts just a string and another that accepts a vector of strings and modifies it by reference.
 The idea is that the `CommandGroup` will first check if a string has multiple commands, if so add them to a vector, then we loop through that vector and parse commands and connectors for each one.

+Other functions:
+`check_command`: Will return if a command is a test command, a parenthesis command or if a test is `-f`,`-d`,`-e`.
+If nothing matches it sets the type to `-e`.
+`clean`: Takes in a string and just remove any extra spaces at the beginning or end of a command.
+We call this function before we execute anything.

 ## `Connectors` Class
 This is the class that will handle if a command should run or not.
 It will hold a `status` integer that is either 0 or 1, a `run` boolean and a `Parser` pointer for the queue of connectors that are added with `add_connector` which will defer to the parser's `parse` function (with just one parameter).
 The `set_status` function will take an `int` that is either `1` for pass or `0` for fail, then compare that with the bottom of the queue.
 Essentially we are comparing the previous result with the following connector.
 If the next command should run (depending on the connector) we set  `run` to `true` else we set it to `false`.
 It is this `run` variable that is checked (via `get_run`) before a command is executed.
+The `Connector` class acts as the visitor pattern in which a reference to it is always passed down to every class in our class group.

 ## Class Group